K3s multi-node install

 Enable remote access to your K3s instance

-In order to setup remote access to your cluster first ensure you have installed kubectl
+To set up remote access to your cluster first ensure you have installed kubectl on your system.

 Add extra nodes to K3s cluster